Arno65/Advent-of-Code-2022/README.md

 The alternative version can be found in directory [SolvedWithTree](https://github.com/Arno65/Advent-of-Code-2022/tree/main/SolvedWithTree)

-Day 8, 9 and 10 have solutions in Haskell.
+Day 8, 9, 10 and 11 have solutions in Haskell.\
+For day 11 I cleaned up the code afterwards.

 Day 12 has solutions in Haskell.\
 Part 1 is working 0K but my code only works for a 'max one step down' situation.